helix-editor/helix/book/src/editor.md

 - `"cursor-line"`: Inline blame is only on the line of the primary cursor.
 - `"hidden"`: Inline blame is hidden.

-Inline blame will only show if the blame for the file has already been fetched.

 The `auto-fetch` key determines under which circumstances the blame is fetched, and can be one of the following:
 - `false`: Blame for the file is fetched only when explicitly requested, such as when using `space + B` to blame the line of the cursor.
 There may be a little delay when loading the blame.